 Estate taxes are taxes that can be incurred at the federal and state level upon your death.
-They are levied against the property, cash, stock, or other assets you transfer to your heirs.
+They're levied against the property, cash, stock, or other assets you transfer to your heirs.

 Is everyone required to pay this tax?

-It’s estimated that 99.8 percent of estates pay no estate tax, but the level required to trigger estate tax changes frequently and is often a heated topic among lawmakers.
+It’s estimated that 99.8 percent of estates pay no estate tax.
+However, the estate value minimums that trigger estate tax change frequently, and those minimums are often a heated topic among lawmakers.

 In 2020, individuals could leave $11.58 million in assets to their heirs before incurring this tax, while married couples could shield up to $23.16 million.
 This level of exemption is scheduled to decrease to $5.6 million per individual in 2025.

-Important note: Future exemption levels are not guaranteed, and it’s possible that exemptions could be eliminated altogether before you pass.
+Decreases could continue, and in fact, future exemption levels are not guaranteed.
+When planning, keep in mind that it's possible that exemptions could be eliminated altogether before you pass.